nantoka69/aws_sam_api_gateway/README.md

 - Install and configure the SAM CLI
 - Create an S3 bucket that can store the created stacks

-# Creating stack with a synchronous lambda call from event bridge
+# Creating a stack with a synchronous lambda call

 ```
 sam package --template-file synchronous_lambda_call.yaml --output-template-file sychronous_pack.yaml --s3-bucket YOUR_S3_BUCKET_NAME